 - If you have more than one dog, remember to do this individually at first so your dog starts to understand what you are asking of him.
 Once each dog has a foundation you can do them at the same time.
 You will be ping-ponging back and forth between the dogs for their rewards.
 Remember to give the treat only for sitting in their spot.
 As they continue to sit, continue treating each dog.
 When you’re done, say “all done,” and walk away.

 - The next step is to start the new routine of sitting in the right spot while preparing and feeding your dog.
 First, make sure you are not rushed and have time to follow through with these steps.
 This leads to the second, have patience.

 - Ask your dog to sit in their spot.
-Reward with a piece of kibble.
-Start to walk toward the area to prepare your dog’s food, but before you get too far, or your dog breaks his unofficial stay, return to your dog and give another piece of kibble.
+Reward with a treat.
+Start to walk toward the area to prepare your dog’s food, but before you get too far, or your dog breaks his unofficial stay, return to your dog and give another treat.
 You are going to continue this process while fixing your dog’s meal.
 Continue to go back and forth, rewarding your dog for staying in his spot. ***If he gets up during this process, you can do one of two things.

 1) Stop in your tracks and look at him and wait for him to go by himself to his spot and then you can reward that action.
 Or

 2) Politely lead him back to his spot and start the process over.
 But, you do not want to continue to prepare his meal if he is not in his spot.

 - Once his meal is prepared, walk to his meal spot with his bowl of food.
 You will want him to still be in his spot.
 You should continue to reinforce him with treats for staying in his spot while you approach.
 If he gets up, repeat the previous step 1 or 2.